Glasair Sportsman 2+2: Design and development

 The Sportsman 2+2 was developed from the company's Glastar aircraft, a smaller version.
 The company's "Two Weeks to Taxi" program provides factory-assisted assembly, while providing the owner with training in using tools and jigs.
 This complies with the Federal Aviation Administration's 51% construction rule, allowing issuance of a Special Certificate of Airworthiness as an amateur-built aircraft.

 The aircraft can be fitted with tricycle landing gear or conventional landing gear and can also be equipped with floats and amphibious floats or tundra tires.
 The completed aircraft can be switched between any of the three landing gear configurations.

 The aircraft is constructed with a fiberglass fuselage, or optionally from carbon fiber, with all metal wings and horizontal stabilizer and elevator.
 The airplane is available with a 180 hpLycoming IO-360 engine or a 210 hp Lycoming IO-390 engine with an optional constant speed propeller. or with a 155 hp (114 kW) Continental CD-155 diesel engine that is certified to run on either diesel or jet fuel.

+Citing a decline in sales and high manufacturing costs, the company announced in July 2023 that production would move from Washington in the USA, to Zhenjiang, Jiangsu province, China.
+A new production facility is being constructed which has also put a pause on new builds until the factory is completed in two years' time.
+Orders already placed and builds that are currently in progress will be finished in Washington, with all new orders being produced in the Chinese factory once construction is complete.
+According to an email sent to their customer database, Glasair technical support will continue to be US-based.
+It is unclear if the company's "Two-Weeks To Taxi" program will remain in place or if the plane will be offered solely as a kit.